 Spring is a wonderful time to introduce children to new books that celebrate the season.
 Over the last 4 years, I’ve been collecting picture books for my children!
 One of my favorite things is to switch out their books per season and holiday.
 Here are some highly recommended spring-themed books for kids.

 The Best Spring Books for Kids

-This list consists of books that I own and some that I have on a “to-buy” list.
+This list consists of books I own and some on a “to-buy” list.
 Do let me know if you have some spring books your kids love that are not on this list.